-The Board derives its authority to act from the Memorandum and Articles of Association of the Company and the law and regulations governing companies in Malaysia.
+The Board derives its authority to act from the Constitution of the Company and the law and regulations governing companies in Malaysia.

-In accordance with the Company’s Articles of Association (“Articles”), one-third or a number nearest to one-third (1/3) of the Board is subject to retirement by rotation at each Annual General Meeting.
+In accordance with the Company’s Constitution, one-third or a number nearest to one-third (1/3) of the Board is subject to retirement by rotation at each annual general meeting.
 The Directors to retire each year are the Directors who have been longest in office since their appointment or re-election.

 The Company has in place its procedures and criteria for appointment of new directors.
 All candidates for appointment are first considered by the NC, taking into account the mix of skills, competencies, experience, professionalism and other relevant qualities required to well manage the business, with the aim to meet the current and future needs of the Board composition.
 The NC also evaluates the candidates’ character and ability to commit sufficient time to the Group.
 Other factors considered for appointment of Independent Director will include the level of independence of the candidates.

 The Board is responsible for oversight and overall management of the Company.
 The Board is delegating specific powers of the Board to relevant Board Committees, the CEO and the Senior Management of the Company.
-All approvals are supported by the Authority Limits, which clearly sets out relevant matters reserved for the Board’s approval, as well as those which the Board may delegate to the Board Committees, the CEO and the Senior Management.
+All approvals are supported by the Limit of Authority, which clearly sets out relevant matters reserved for the Board’s approval, as well as those which the Board may delegate to the Board Committees, the CEO and the Senior Management.

 The Board, in discharging its fiduciary duties, may from time to time establish Committees as it considers necessary to assist it in carrying out its responsibilities.